 Signing up and signing in

 Exploring images and map data on the Mapillary web app is possible without having a Mapillary account.
-However, to upload images and to use additional features of the web app (such as editing sequences), you need to be signed into your account.
+However, to use additional features of the web app (such as user dashboard, connecting developer applications, managing organizations), you need to be signed into your account.
 You'll find the sign-up and sign-in options at the top right corner of the app.

 If you don't have a Mapillary account, please create one.
-You can use your existing Facebook, Google, or OpenStreetMap (OSM) account to create an account on Mapillary, or sign up via email.
-Regardless of method, you need to choose a username for Mapillary and provide an email address to be used for communications (this email will not be visible to anyone publicly).
+You can sign up via email.
+You need to choose a username for Mapillary and provide an email address to be used for communications (this email will not be visible to anyone publicly).

 Clicking on a dot on the map, you will see the associated image load in the Mapillary viewer window.
 Note that if you're zoomed out so much that you can only see sequence lines but not the dots denoting images, clicking on a sequence line will open the first image in that sequence.
 So if you want to open a specific image, zoom in so you can click on the respective point.